dcomp-leris/VR-AR-CG-network-telemetry/README.md

 #### (1-1-6) Install the Tools and Execute The Instructions

 In this experiment, we have two computer systems whose OS are **Linux ubuntu 22.04 LTS**.
-The computer which generates the stream as the XR (VR or AR) glasses will be called **XR system** and the computer simulated edge server is called **edge server**.
+The computer that generates the stream as the XR (VR or AR) glasses will be called **XR system** and the computer-simulated edge server is called **edge server**.
 To execute the commands, the name of the [XR or edge] system will be mentioned!

 ***Follow the instructions to generate the video and stream ...***

 ##### (1-1-6-1) Install FFmpeg [XR system]! [https://ffmpeg.org/]
-This tool uses a set of frames (in PNG format) to generate video in specific frame rate and resolution!
+This tool uses a set of frames (in PNG format) to generate video in a specific frame rate and resolution!

     # sudo apt-get update && sudo apt-get dist-upgrade